 “So this is not a ‘court’ document, we cannot reply, we are legally embarrassed’: or arguments to that effect.

-Again the judge threw us out, we talked, and settled.
+Again, the judge threw us out, and we talked and settled.

 There was a time when the other side applied to strike out our client’s pleadings.

 The Judge was about to hand us the hangman’s rope.

 We said: ‘But the power to strike out also gives you, the judge, a discretion to allow us to amend, under O. 18. r.
 19(1).

 You cannot strike us out even if you thought our case was weak’.